vsnig/aws-lambda-stream-py/README.md

 ## Details and differences
 snake_case instead of camelCase in variables, function names etc.

+options are passed as named arguments instead of object

 `RxPY` in place of `Highland.js` as underlying reactive framework.

 ## What's implemented